A sermon on 1 Samuel 8:4-20; 11:14-15 & Mark 3:20-35 by Nathan Nettleton

 We were created and called to be a people of great dignity, of great responsibility, of great freedom, living together in a radically egalitarian community under God, loving one another, respecting one another, caring for one another, and serving God and one another together.
 We were created and called to be a community that carefully and prayerfully listens together to what God is saying to us and through us and among us.
 We were created and called to be a people who can carry the responsibility for that collectively instead of timidly handing it over to others who then rule over us.

 But as God said to Samuel, most of the time we are only too willing to opt out.
 It is very apparent in our own day that most people pay lip service to the idea of participatory democracy, but they are seldom interested in the actual participation part and we will opt to set up hierarchies and be ruled over if we can.
-We hope for benevolent dictators, but we mostly prefer that it is someone else doing the dictating and that no one is expecting or asking too much of us.
+We hope for benevolent dictators, but we mostly prefer that it is someone else’s job to do the dictating and that no one is expecting or asking too much of us.

 The trouble is, as God made clear in the speech he asked Samuel to deliver to the people, once we have delegated our power and so concentrated it in one set of hands, that concentrated power is inherently corrupting.
 Not inevitably corrupting in every case – there will be leaders of absolute integrity every now and again – but most cases.
 Power always tends towards corruption, and those leaders that manage to rise above that will always be the exception rather than the rule.

 The structures and hierarchies that we create to absolve ourselves of responsibility may make our society feel stable and secure, but part of that very stability is entrenched tendencies to corruption; stable patterns of corruption.
-The biggest factor in the prevalence of abuse cases among Roman Catholic clergymen is not celibacy, as many people imagine, it is the clerical caste system.
+The biggest factor in the prevalence of abuse cases among Roman Catholic clergymen is not celibacy, as many people imagine, it is the clerical caste system that sets priests up as little monarchs.
 The culture within the Church, created and sustained as much by the ordinary parishioners as by the clergy, sets the priests apart as though they were not really human and not expected to live with the ordinary needs and relationships and responsibilities and accountabilities that the rest of us live with.
 And so revered but isolated, misunderstood and inadequately supported, it is a wonder that there are still so many good ones.

 In our Baptist tradition, one of our founding principles has been the conviction that we are called to be a non-hierarchical community that shares the responsibility equally, seeking to discern the leading of God together in regular prayerful gatherings of the whole congregation.
 That’s the principle, but it is getting harder and harder to find Baptist congregations who have not replayed this scene from the book of Samuel and handed over the responsibility for leading in the name of God to “anointed prophets” or authoritarian preachers or councils of elders.

-My friends, as we continue our conversation in coming months about what membership might mean and how it might be structured here in this congregation, this story is an important one.
-Because membership structures are not just about who belongs, they are also about how we govern ourselves.
+My friends, we need to hear this challenge in our own church congregation and factor it into our practices around how we govern ourselves.
 I’m very grateful that so many of you say that you think that I do a good job, but this story is warning us that the more you leave to me and the more you ask me to do what you could and should be doing yourselves, the greater the danger that you will corrupt me and diminish yourselves.
 We can do better than that.
 We can trust God.
 We can trust one another.
 We can trust ourselves.
 We can be the people God has called us to be.

 We can, and when we do, not only the structures of politics and governance and membership will fall under the grace of God and be transformed, but even that so-called fundamental institution of society, the family, will be reshaped as a part of the wider community of faithful followers of Jesus, and when Jesus looks around and says, “Here are my mother and my sisters and brothers!
 Whoever does the will of God is my brother and sister and mother,” that will no longer be said as an either/or but as an all-inclusive both/and.
-All of us, brothers and sisters, mothers and fathers, aunties and cousins and lovers and friends and elders and juniors and members and guests will standing as one chosen people, one royal priesthood, one holy family together living up to the image of God in which we were created.
+All of us, siblings, mothers, fathers, aunties, cousins, lovers, friends, elders and juniors, and members and guests will stand as one chosen people, one royal priesthood, one holy family together living up to the image of God in which we were created.